This is how women are fighting back against harassment on LinkedIn

 This type of sexist trolling is commonly found on other social media platforms where users can (and do) hide under a cloak anonymity provided by avatars and screen names.
 There is no anonymity on LinkedIn, which makes the appearance of harassing comments even more disconcerting.

 Perhaps unsurprisingly, The Female Lead isn’t the only high-profile female presence on LinkedIn this is happening to.
-Cindy Gallup is an advertising industry legend, tech founder, and diversity and inclusion activist.
-Gallup has experienced harassment throughout her tenure on LinkedIn and is now actively calling it out.
+Cindy Gallop is an advertising industry legend, tech founder, and diversity and inclusion activist.
+Gallop has experienced harassment throughout her tenure on LinkedIn and is now actively calling it out.
 It started a year ago when she tweeted a New York Times article (written by a man) citing male user experiences on LinkedIn finding that criticism of other user’s posts “tends to be measured” and purporting it to be a “controversy-free zone”.
 Her tweet resulted in a stream of comments from women detailing an environment where misogyny, sexual harassment, and propositioning run rampant.

-Gallup reached out to LinkedIn with three simple product design solutions that could be implemented quickly to reduce harassment and abuse of women before it occurs on LinkedIn.
+Gallop reached out to LinkedIn with three simple product design solutions that could be implemented quickly to reduce harassment and abuse of women before it occurs on LinkedIn.
 They are:

 - At the top of every LinkedIn page (where ads currently run) add this message: ‘This is a professional networking platform.
 Please don’t say or message anything on LinkedIn that you would not say out loud, publicly, in an office.
 Please report any inappropriate messages and any harassment or abuse in comments to BehavingProfessionally@LinkedIn.com.’